-- 1. Exhibitors ages 8-18 must be enrolled as 4-H members in Kendall County by April 1, 2019. - 2.
-Only projects that 4-H members are enrolled in as of April 1, 2019 may be entered and shown at the 4-H Show. - 3.
-Projects must be chosen and entered at the fair entry website fairentry.com by midnight June 21, 2019. - 4.
-4-H members who are approved members in good standing (see 4-H leader), will receive a wristband for free entrance to the fairgrounds and be allowed to enter 4-H projects and receive premiums. - 5.
+- 1. Exhibitors ages 8-18 must be enrolled as 4-H members in Kendall County by April 1, 2020. - 2.
+Only projects that 4-H members are enrolled in as of April 1, 2020 may be entered and shown at the 4-H Show. - 3.
+Fair Projects must be chosen and entered at the fair entry website fairentry.com.
+This website closes midnight June 21, 2019. - 4.
+4-H members who are approved members and showing at least one project at the fair, will receive a wristband for free entrance to the fairgrounds. - 5.
 Livestock projects have additional requirements.
-See Livestock information on page 3 for specific details. - 6.
-4-H Show Entries Entries will be completed online by midnight, Friday, June 21. - 7.
-Horse & Pony Complete Quality Assurance & Ethics online training by May 1, 2019.
+See Livestock information on page 3 for specific details. - 4-H Show Entries General Entries will be completed online by 11:59 pm Friday, June 19.
+Livestock entries due by Tuesday, June 30.
+Horse & Pony Complete Quality Assurance & Ethics online training by May 1, 2020.
 Submit a horse lease/ownership paper and a 4" x 6" photo of each side of the horse (for each horse) by May 1 (current negative Coggins test is due by May 1) to the Extension Office.
-Forms can be found at http://web.extension.illinois.edu/dkk/kendall4h/2889.html.
-State 4-H Horse Show entries are due to the Extension Office by May 22 for mailing to the State (due to State June 1 show is July 22-28). - 8.
-All Animal Projects: Quality Assurance & Ethics (QA&E) must be completed by May 1.
-See livestock section on page 4, #18 for this important information.
-QA&E is required for both live animals and animal poster exhibits. - 9.
-Swine YQCA is the training that is needed if youth are using the marketing system at the fair.
-See livestock section on page 3, #17 for this important information. - 10.
-Dogs All 4-H members and their dog(s) must attend at least 6 weeks of dog obedience training; see page 17 under eligibility. - 11.
-Illinois State Fair General & Home Economics; members must have turned 8 by September 1, 2018, been chosen during the 2019 County 4-H Show.
+Forms can be found at https://4h.extension.illinois.edu/programs/animal-sciences/horses.
+State 4-H Horse Show entries are due to the Extension Office by May 22 for mailing to the State (due to State June 1 state horse show is July 26-August 2). - 7. \NEW: ALL ANIMAL PROJECTS: Deadline for completion May 1.
+4-H members exhibiting swine, sheep, goats, beef cattle and dairy cattle animals will be required to complete the Youth for the Quality Care of Animal certification (YQCA).
+See page 3, #17 in the livestock section for details.
+QA&E is required for both live animals for poultry, rabbit, horses, dogs, cats, and animal poster exhibits, including guinea pigs and small pet project members.
+See page 3, #18 in the livestock section for details. - 8.
+Dogs All 4-H members and their dog(s) must attend at least 6 weeks of dog obedience training; see page 17 under eligibility. - 9.
+Illinois State Fair General & Home Economics; members must have turned 8 by September 1, 2019, been chosen during the 2020 County 4-H Show.
 4-H members showing livestock and horses at the IL State Fair must also follow requirements for YQCA, QA&E training and Premise ID.
 For State Fair information see page 4.